mjakeman/extension-manager/po/README.md

 ## Tips about translating
 1. Try to be consistent in your translation with other GTK/GNOME applications.

-Pick same terms, use same accelerations, etc.
+Pick same terms, use same accelerators, etc.

-2. Always check your translation before opening pull request, don't just blindly translate.
+2. Always test your translation before opening pull request.

 3. Open your `po` file with any text editor, not with POEdit, and in top most of file you will find some placeholder info for your translation.
 Please, fill it, if you can.
 Take as example `uk.po` file.